Classification for athletes with a vision impairment

 Athletes will have their classification outcomes recorded on the masterlist for the sport they were classified for.
-Please refer to the individual sport pages for further information.
+Please refer to the relevant sport page for more information.

-– VI Medical Screening Form (required to be completed by an ophthalmologist prior to attending a face to face National Classification assessment)
+- Medical Screening Form for Athletes with a Vision Impairment (required to be completed by an ophthalmologist prior to attending a face-to-face national classification assessment)